QSPI to eMMC Boot for Production SOM¶

 petalinux-package --wic --images-dir images/linux/ --bootfiles "ramdisk.cpio.gz.u-boot,boot.scr,Image,system.dtb,system-zynqmp-sck-kd-g-revA.dtb"

-Now you have a wic image in $petalinux_project/images/linux/
+Now you have a .wic image in $petalinux_project/images/linux/

-to program into SD card.
+to program into the SD card.

 Boot Linux with eMMC and Peripheral Support¶